People in relationships would all agree – feeling appreciated is an important part of a successful and lasting relationship, right?

 It’s clear that for a relationship to be successful there must be mutual appreciation.

-I really hope that our research, together with divorce statistics, serve as a wake-up call to couples that they really should not take each other for granted.
+So let this research, together with current divorce statistics, serve as a wake-up call to couples that they really should not take each other for granted.